 The Judicial Branch uses its correctional treatment resources for substance use testing and mental health/substance abuse treatment for probation clients as well as outpatient treatment and recovery support for the state's problem-solving court clients.
 An adult diversion program was created through the passage of HB13-1156 and in FY2015, the Board established a funding stream to help support outpatient treatment for this program.
 The adult diversion program is managed on a cost-reimbursement basis with counties whose diversion programs meet state guidelines.
-Outpatient treatment funds for probation and problem-solving courts are allocated to all the probation and problem-solving courts are anaged locally.
+Outpatient treatment funds for probation and problem-solving courts are allocated to all the probation and problem-solving courts within the 22 judicial districts and are managed locally.
 Aggregated expenses are tracked and monitored centrally at the State Court Administrator's Office and reported to the Correctional Treatment Board monthly.